 Drawing an early conclusion based on the above, Honorbuddy seems to be detected, and for real this time.
 Unless the developers come up with some different engines, chances of it being like it once was are very slim.

 We’ll keep you guys updated as soon as we find out more information.
 If you have anything to add, please feel free to drop a comment!
-And as always, if you’re in need of help, we’re always there for you! 🙂
+And as always, if you’re in need of help, our WoW unban service is always there for you! 🙂